kevinboone/vlc-server/README.md

 provides an HTTP interface for playback of audio files and URLs.
 There is a rudimentary web interface that can be used with a browser, and also a REST-like API that can be used by other kinds of client.
-The web interface, and the REST API, allow audio files to be viewed and selected using metadata (tags), but this is only partially implemented at present.
+The web interface, and the REST API, allow audio files to be viewed and selected using metadata (tags), or just filesystem layout.

 The bundle includes a simple C library for controlling the the server using the REST API, and command-line and ncurses utilities that uses this library.